google/heir/docs/content/en/docs/ide_configuration.md

 bazel run @hedron_compile_commands//:refresh_all
 ```

-This will need to be regenerated everytime you want tooling to see new `BUILD`
+This will need to be regenerated every time you want tooling to see new `BUILD`
 file changes.

 If you encounter errors like `*.h.inc` not found, or syntax errors inside these